kxh001/ITdiffusion/README.md

 # Usage
 ## Installation
-Clone this repository and navigate to ./ITdiffusion, then run:
+Clone this repository and navigate to ./ITdiffusion as working directory, then run:

 ```
 pip install -e .